risc0/risc0-foundry-template/code-walktrhough.md

 }

 fn main() -> Result<()> {
-    let args = Args::parse();
+    // Parse CLI Arguments: The application starts by parsing command-line arguments provided by the user. let args = Args::parse();

-    let tx_sender = TxSender::new(args.chain_id, &args.rpc_url, &args.eth_wallet_private_key, &args.contract)?;
+    // Create a new transaction sender using the parsed arguments. let tx_sender = TxSender::new(args.chain_id, &args.rpc_url, &args.eth_wallet_private_key, &args.contract)?;

-    let input = args.input.abi_encode();
+    // ABI encode input: Before sending the proof request to the Bonsai proving service,
+    // the input number is ABI-encoded to match the format expected by the guest code running in the zkVM. let input = args.input.abi_encode();

+    // Request proof from the Bonsai proving service: The application sends the encoded input to the
-    let (journal, post_state_digest, seal) = BonsaiProver::prove(IS_EVEN_ELF, &input)?;
+    // Bonsai proving service, requesting it to execute the is_even computation off-chain and generate the necessary proof. let (journal, post_state_digest, seal) = BonsaiProver::prove(IS_EVEN_ELF, &input)?;

+    // Decode Journal: Upon receiving the proof, the application decodes the journal to extract
+    // the verified number.
+This ensures that the number being submitted to the blockchain matches
-    let x = U256::abi_decode(&journal, true)?;
+    // the number that was verified off-chain. let x = U256::abi_decode(&journal, true)?;

+    // Construct function call: Using the IEvenNumber interface, the application constructs
+    // the ABI-encoded function call for the set function of the EvenNumber contract.
-    let calldata = IEvenNumber::IEvenNumberCalls::set(IEvenNumber::setCall { x, post_state_digest, seal }).abi_encode();
+    // This call includes the verified number, the post-state digest, and the seal (proof). let calldata = IEvenNumber::IEvenNumberCalls::set(IEvenNumber::setCall { x, post_state_digest, seal }).abi_encode();

-    let runtime = tokio::runtime::Runtime::new()?;
+    // Initialize the async runtime environment to handle the transaction sending. let runtime = tokio::runtime::Runtime::new()?;

-    runtime.block_on(tx_sender.send(calldata))?;
+    // Send transaction: Finally, the TxSender component sends the transaction to the Ethereum blockchain,
+    // effectively calling the set function of the EvenNumber contract with the verified number and proof. runtime.block_on(tx_sender.send(calldata))?;

     Ok(())
 }
 ```

-- **Parse CLI Arguments**: The application starts by parsing command-line arguments provided by the user.
-These arguments include the *Ethereum chain ID*, *Ethereum wallet private key*, *RPC URL* to the Ethereum node, the contract *address* of the deployed EvenNumber contract, and the input *number* to be verified.
-- **ABI encode input**: Before sending the proof request to the Bonsai proving service, the input number is ABI-encoded to match the format expected by the guest code running in the zkVM.
-- **Request proof from the Bonsai proving service**: The application sends the encoded input to the Bonsai proving service, requesting it to execute the *is_even* computation off-chain and generate the necessary proof.
-- **Decode Journal**: Upon receiving the proof, the application decodes the journal to extract the verified number.
-This ensures that the number being submitted to the blockchain matches the number that was verified off-chain.
-- **Construct function call**: Using the *IEvenNumber* interface, the application constructs the ABI-encoded function call for the **set** function of the *EvenNumber* contract.
-This call includes the verified **number**, the **post-state digest**, and the **seal** (proof).
-- **Send transaction**: Finally, the *TxSender* component sends the transaction to the Ethereum blockchain, effectively calling the *set* function of the *EvenNumber* contract with the verified number and proof.

 ## Testing overview